angtheod/activist-network/README.md

 ## General information

+This project is -Not- supposed to be an example of applying SOLID practices, but more of a small task playing with mechanisms like recursion, hash tables, custom autoloader, unit testing and some more.

+No framework, no data persistence, no docker here.
+Has a UI, as can be seen in the example.png.
+Has Unit tests that can be run with phpunit.

+In a project running on production environment we would use a secure connection to the server (SSL) add Input sanitization, data validation, escape output add protection against CSRF attack, XSS attack, SQL injection.

+## Usage
 ```
 git clone git@github.com:angtheod/activist-network.git activist-network
 ```
-Clone the Activist Network repository and test locally and edit the data.json file to add/remove/update existing actions, activists and signed actions.
+Clone the Activist Network repository for local testing.
+Edit the data.json file to add/remove/update existing actions, activists and signed actions.

 Description
 ---------------------------